Global Existence and Long Time Behavior in Einstein-Belinski-Zakharov Soliton Spacetimes: Main results

 where $G=G[\Lambda, \phi, \alpha]$ is given by

-Note that the equation for $\alpha(t,x)$ is the standard one dimensional wave equation, and can be solved independently of the other variables.
-Also, given $\alpha(t,x)$, $\Lambda(t,x)$ and $\phi(t,x)$, solving for $\ln f(t,x)$ reduces to use D'{}Alembert formula for linear one dimensional wave with nonzero source term.
-Consequently, the only nontrivial equations in \eqref{sistema1} are given by the equations for $\Lambda(t,x)$ and $\phi(t,x)$, for $\alpha$ solution to linear 1D wave.
+Note that the equation for $\alpha(t,x)$ is the standard one-dimensional wave equation, and can be solved independently of the other variables.
+Also, given $\alpha(t,x)$, $\Lambda(t,x)$, and $\phi(t,x)$, solving for $\ln f(t,x)$ reduces to use d'{} d'Alembert's formula for linear one-dimensional wave with nonzero source term.
+Consequently, the only nontrivial equations in \eqref{sistema1} are given by the equations for $\Lambda(t,x)$ and $\phi(t,x)$, for $\alpha$ solution to linear 1D wave equation. { Einstein's field equations provide another restriction in t, which is redundant with \eqref{sistema1}.
+See \cite{MT3} for a deeper discussion.}

 As one can see from \eqref{sistema1}, solutions are not unique.
 These fields satisfy the gauge invariance